 Ironwood Ridge High School In Oro Valley AZ

 Ironwood Ridge High School is a public high school in in Oro Valley, Arizona.
 Ironwood Ridge is one of three high schools in the Amphitheater School District.
-Ironwood Ridge opened in 2001 and has more than 1900 students enrolled in grades 9 thru 12.
+The facility opened in 2001 and has more than 1900 students enrolled in grades 9 thru 12.

 Students can go beyond academics by taking risks and challenges.
-A wide range of clubs, athletics, activities and social events create the experience of Ironwood Ridge High School.
-Activities are structured to provide life lessions in leadership, teamwork, performance and service opportunities in a supportive atmosphere.
+A wide range of clubs, athletics, activities and social events create the experience at Ironwood Ridge.
+Activities are structured to provide life lessons in leadership, teamwork, performance and service opportunities in a supportive atmosphere.

 As the northwest area of Tucson expanded, the need for an additional high school facility was recognized by the Amphitheater School District Board.
 The board began efforts to identify a site for a third high school in the late 1970s.

 After considerable effort, the school board purchased two adjacent sites on the southeast corner of West Naranja Drive and North Shannon Road in April 1994.
 At that time the property was west of the Town of Oro Valley.
 As Oro Valley grew, the Ironwood Ridge High School site became part of the Town of Oro Valley.